-With reference to the 'Comparison of Incident data between 2015-2018' (figure 2) it is clear that there has been a positive increase in incident reporting, particularly in the last reporting year.
+With reference to the 'Commentary With reference to the 'Comparison of Incident data between 2015-2018' (figure 2) it is clear that there has been a positive increase in incident reporting, particularly in the last reporting year.
 As noted from last year's Health and Safety Annual Report further work was required to enable improved reporting.
 The recommendations identified below to encourage reporting have been implemented as follows: